View Arthur Collins's Obituary on thetimesherald.com and share memories

 Burial will be in Elmwood Cemetery, Yale.
 Military honors will be conducted under the auspices of the United States Army and the St. Clair County Allied Veterans Honor Guard.
 Pallbearers will be Art's grandsons and his nephew, Joe Kaercher.

-Memorial contributions may be made to Hillside Wesleyan Church or Chapter #12.
+Memorial contributions may be made to Hillside Wesleyan Church or DAV Chapter #12.

 To send condolences, visit pollockrandall.com.